-Cuomo's office told to preserve documents related to NY AG's harassment investigation:
+Cuomo's office told to preserve documents related to NY AG's harassment investigation

 CLICK HERE TO GET THE FOX NEWS APP

 Cuomo’s office denied Boylan’s allegations.
-He said he never made advances toward Bennett "nor did I ever intend to act in any way that was inappropriate.
+The governor said he never made advances toward Bennett "nor did I ever intend to act in any way that was inappropriate.
 The last thing I would ever have wanted was to make her feel any of the things that are being reported."

 In a statement issued by the governor last Sunday, he said: "At work sometimes I think I am being playful and make jokes that I think are funny.
 I do, on occasion, tease people in what I think is a good-natured way. … I now understand that my interactions may have been insensitive or too personal and that some of my comments, given my position, made others feel in ways I never intended.
 I acknowledge some of the things I have said have been misinterpreted as an unwanted flirtation.
 To the extent anyone felt that way, I am truly sorry about that."